 Brooke Ashley Shurer came to NC State to work in the Study Abroad office, but stayed to complete two degrees in the College of Education.
-Currently the Director of International Programs at Meredith College, she will receive her Ph.D. in Educational Research and Policy Analysis at NC State’s spring commencement on May 7.
+Currently the Director of International Programs at Meredith College, she will receive her Ph.D. in educational evaluation and policy analysis at NC State’s spring commencement on May 7.

 Shurer sat down with us to reflect on her time at NC State and talk about her future plans.

 Why did you choose to come to NC State?
 When did you begin your studies?

 I came to NC State in 2005 as a full-time employee in the Study Abroad Office.
 I chose to do my graduate work at NC State because I appreciated the practical relevance of the courses within the master’s of education program in higher education administration.
 After completing my master’s degree, I continued on to the Ph.D. in educational research and policy analysis.

 What is the greatest challenge you had to overcome during your time here?

 Without question, the greatest challenge was the fact that I have worked full time and attended school part time through a decade of master’s and doctoral study.
 I could not have done it without the support of outstanding colleagues and friends, an incredibly understanding partner, and a phenomenal academic advisor/dissertation chair in professor Audrey Jaeger.
 The dissertation process was challenging, but I remained motivated by selecting a research topic I loved, creating a strong support network, working with my chair to determine a reasonable timeline for completion, and determining my most effective strategies for writing.

 What has been your best NC State memory?